danbev/learning-nodejs/notes/snapshot.md

   }
 ```
 In our case `indexes` will not be null so we will be calling
 `DeserializeProperties` which can be found in src/env.cc.
-Like :
+This function uses
+a macro and below is just showing a few of them expanded:
 ```c++
 void IsolateData::DeserializeProperties(const std::vector<size_t>* indexes) {
   size_t i = 0;